Lou Donaldson: Career

+Retirement and death

-In 2018, he declared himself retired, having performed his final shows in 2017.
-On November 2, 2021, he made a public appearance at a 95th birthday tribute show at Dizzy’s Club.
+In 2018, Donaldson declared himself retired, having performed his final shows in 2017.
+On November 2, 2021, he made a public appearance at a 95th birthday tribute show at Dizzy's Club in Manhattan, New York City.
+He appeared at his 96th and 97th birthday tribute shows in 2022 and 2023, but opted not to travel to New York City for his 98th birthday celebration, due to a bout of pneumonia.
+Shortly afterward, he died from pneumonia at a hospital in Daytona Beach, Florida, on November 9, 2024.